pickledgator/geoproxy/README.md

 source env/bin/activate
 ```

-Then, kick off bazel to pull down dependencies and setup the toolchains
+Then, kick off bazel to pull down dependencies and package the library.
 ```shell
 bazel build geoproxy/...
 ```